surf the line

 To what extent does the lake warm up or cool down over the year?
 How does its oxygen content change?
 And how does its transparency and algae growth fluctuate?
 To better understand how it works, follow the lake's evolution through the seasons.

-Lake Geneva in winter
+Lake Geneva in spring

 The measuring station